Guide: The Sangre de Cristo Range Traverse

 30.4 miles +13,623′ gain, 16,109′ loss

 High exposure is the name of the game on Segment 4, with more than 24 miles of distance you’ll need to cover before dipping below 12,000’ – the peaks before you will seem endless.
 The majority of this segment then is above – well above – treeline.
 With that comes the dangers of exposure talked about in the introduction to this guide.
 Thankfully, most of the technical difficulties have been cleared, and endless talus hopping will be the primary barrier between you and Hayden Pass.
-Dozens of points and peaks will be surmounted.

 Getting There